Too Poor to Be Free

 Our E-learning Platform

-Explore this e-learning platform, designed by formerly incarcerated people, to see how an income floor can mean the difference between freedom and return to a cage.
+Explore this e-learning platform, designed by formerly incarcerated people, to see how an income floor can mean the difference between freedom and returning to a cage.

-“ReEntry”, Just Income’s e-learning platform takes you on a journey through life after incarceration while on probation.
+“ReEntry”, Community Spring’s e-learning platform takes you on a journey through life after incarceration while on probation.

 How will you handle the hurdles and demands?